regenwatchdog/regenwatchdog.github.io/_estates/islington/barnsbury.md

 In March 2021, a residents ballot was held in which 73% of those who voted supported the proposals on a 79% turnout.

-Unsurprising, given that Newlon's formal [Landlord Offer](/images/BarnsburyOffer.pdf) made it clear that if residents voted against redevelopment then it wouldn't tackle the ongoing symptoms of the estate's neglect.
+Newlon's formal [Landlord Offer](/images/BarnsburyOffer.pdf) made it clear that if residents voted against redevelopment then it wouldn't tackle the ongoing symptoms of the estate's neglect.

 <img src="/images/BarnsburyNo.png" class="img-fluid rounded img-thumbnail">